vahyno/test-driven-todo-api/README.md

     }
 });

-// good
-let result = fruits.filter(function(f){
+// good, but filter returns an array no matter what let result = fruits.filter(function(f){
     return f.name === "mango";
 })[0];
+// ^ because filter returns an array of all of the matches
+// we need to have the index at the end here

-// best (new in ES6, but we can't use it yet!) let result = fruits.find(function(f){
+// best (new in ES6!)
+let result = fruits.find(function(f){
     return f.name === "mango";
 });